 This article will explore how to run parallel tests with a particularly popular and useful CI/CD tool like CircleCI.

 In parallel testing, you test different modules or applications on multiple browser-device-OS combinations simultaneously rather than one after another.
-In a scenario where we have two versions of software available, and both must be examined to ensure stability and compatibility, it is easier to run tests on two versions simultaneously, get results and detect bugs faster
+In a scenario where there are two versions of software available, and both must be examined to ensure stability and compatibility, it is easier to run tests on two versions simultaneously, get results and detect bugs faster

 Parallel testing reduces execution time and effort, resulting in faster time to delivery.
 It is particularly useful in the case of cross browser testing, compatibility testing, localization, and internalization testing.